-3. Remove the storage compartment box; then remove the seat.
+- CD669 - 3.
+Remove the storage compartment box; then remove the seat.

-- CD671 - 4.
-Remove the ignition switch lock collar and two reinstallable rivets securing the instrument pod; then remove the instrument pod.
+4. Remove the ignition switch retaining ring and two reinstallable rivets securing the instrument pod; then remove the instrument pod.

-5. Remove four machine screws and lock nuts securing the front rack to the frame; then remove the front rack.
-Account for four grom-mets and four bushings.
+5. Remove the cap screws and lock nuts securing the front rack to the frame; then remove the front rack.
+Account for the grommets and bushings.

-- 6. Remove three reinstallable rivets securing the right side panel; then remove two torx-head cap screws securing the rear of the front panel to the frame.
+6. Remove three reinstallable rivets securing the right side panel; then remove two torx-head cap screws securing the rear of the front panel to the frame.